GeAR522/myweb-frontend/README.md

 This is the frontend of my simple website.
 It currently doesnt make any requests and is a static website.

-I plan to add the django backend I'm working on which will allow people to register, login, etc, and comment on posts which I will make.
-A mini-blog so the speak to write about what I am learning and planning for the future.

 This is a simple nextjs frontend project using React and Typescript.

 It includes a small welcome message, a little bit about myself, my current projects, and my employment history.